The most common treatments for swollen lymph nodes are OTC pain relievers, but the best treatment depends on the underlying cause.

 Do you smoke or drink?

-By this point, the doctor will have made a diagnosis or will need to perform blood tests, skin tests, X-rays, or an ultrasound to find the root cause.
-In the rare cases in which additional tests still don’t arrive at a diagnosis, the doctor will perform a lymph node biopsy if the risk for cancer is high.
+By this point, the healthcare provider will have made a diagnosis or will need to perform blood tests, skin tests, X-rays, or an ultrasound to find the root cause.
+In the rare cases in which additional tests still don’t arrive at a diagnosis, the healthcare provider may recommend a lymph node biopsy if the risk for cancer is high.

 Swollen lymph nodes are a symptom of an underlying condition: bacterial infections, viral infections, immune system disorders, allergies, cancer, and other causes.
 Each of these will be treated using medications appropriate to the diagnosis.